jukfloyd/testRepo/pres.md

 >By defining sprint goals and then measuring how many sprints met the goal, you can get a qualitative assessment of a scrum team’s work.

 * Escaped Defects and Defect Density
->Escaped defects is a crucial metric that shows how many bugs were experienced by users in production
+>Escaped defects is a crucial metric that shows how many bugs were experienced by users in production.
 >Defect density is also worth watching—it measures number of defects per software size, for example per lines of code

 * Team Velocity